devm33/devm33.com/content/projects/countdown/index.md

 ```

 I chose to use the [d3 dendrogram][] to render this graph, rotated to have the
-starting numbers at the top collascing down to the goal number.
+starting numbers at the top coalescing down to the goal number.

 [d3 dendrogram]: https://www.d3-graph-gallery.com/dendrogram